web2py/py4web/docs/chapter-04.rst

 .. image:: images/dashboard_error.png

-The ticket is logged in py4web database.
-The Dashboard displays the most common recent issues and allows searching tickets.
+The ticket is recorded in the py4web service database.
+The dashboard shows the most common recent issues and lets you search through tickets.

 .. image:: images/dashboard_ticket.png